OWQ: Outlier-Aware Weight Quantization for Efficient Fine-Tuning and Inference of Large Language Models: Experiments

-Applying linear quantization at fine-grained granularity significantly reduces quantization error while introducing some storage overhead for quantization hyperparameters.
-OPTQ utilizes this approach by dividing row vectors into groups (e.g., group size of 128 or 1024) and applying linear quantization independently with different configurations.
-This expansion can be applied orthogonally to OWQ, so we can combine row-wise fine-grained quantization with OWQ to assess any additional improvements.
-Results in \Cref{table:group} show that the room for improvement from fine-grained quantization is negligible, as OWQ already substantially enhances the 3-bit model's quality.
-Moreover, compared to grouped OPTQ with 128 group size, 3.01-bit OWQ's storage overhead is only 8\% of grouped OPTQ overhead while achieving better perplexity and zero-shot accuracy.
+Applying uniform quantization at fine-grained granularity significantly reduces quantization error while introducing some storage overhead for quantization hyperparameters.
+OPTQ utilizes this approach by dividing row vectors into groups (e.g., group size of 128 or 1024) and applying uniform quantization independently with different configurations.
+This expansion can be applied orthogonally to OWQ, so we can combine it with OWQ to assess any improvements.
+Results in \Cref{table:group} show that the improvement from fine-grained quantization is negligible, as OWQ already substantially enhances the 3-bit model's quality.
+Moreover, compared to grouped OPTQ with 128 group size, 3.01-bit OWQ's storage overhead is only about 10\% of grouped OPTQ overhead while achieving comparable or better perplexity and zero-shot accuracy.
 Thus, OWQ is a superior solution to the grouping technique.